 I remember the view from the window.
 The beige courtyard, the flagstones and gravel beds, the single bench.
 The cigarette butts and pigeon shit.

 I remember the flat greyness of the new day.

-I remember the stagnant water.
+I remember the stagnant water in the birthing pool.

 I remember being afraid.